Baltimore Bus Accident Lawyers

 - School buses

-During more than a quarter-century in practice, our firm has successfully represented thousands of injured victims of car, train and bike accidents, winning more than $100 million through settlements and verdicts.
+During more than a quarter-century in practice, our firm has successfully represented thousands of injured victims of car, bike, and train accidents, winning more than $100 million through settlements and verdicts.

 Why are buses dangerous?